Alameda County, CA · Court Filing Fee Lookup

 Filing Fees at the Alameda County Superior Court

-As one of California's larger jurisdictions, Alameda County may assess higher local surcharges than the state's rural counties, reflecting the greater administrative cost of operating a high-volume court in Oakland.
+As a high-volume jurisdiction, Alameda County may assess higher local surcharges than smaller counties, reflecting the greater administrative cost of operating a busy court in Oakland.

 Electronic Filing in Alameda County

-For this major county, the Alameda County Superior Court in Oakland likely participates in the state's e-filing system, and represented parties in civil and family matters may be required to file electronically.
-Contact the Alameda County Superior Court clerk directly to confirm the current e-filing requirements for your specific case type.
+California is expanding e-filing across its court system.
+The Alameda County Superior Court in Oakland likely participates in the state system — represented parties in civil and family matters may be required to file electronically.

 Fee Waivers at the Alameda County Superior Court